Viswesh-Uppalapati/Viswesh-Uppalapati/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I like to come up with innovative research projects and advance my coding skills by learning new software \
+💡 &nbsp; I like to come up with innovative research projects and advance my coding skills by learning new software. \
 🎓 &nbsp; B.S in Data Science with a focus in Machine Learning and a Minor in Mathematics from UC, San Diego.\
 🌱 &nbsp; In my free time, I love to Dance and enjoy nature.